astorDev/confi/envs/dotnet/dotenv-101/article/index.md

 > Connecting the Dots

-Sometimes development team may want to have a configuration value individual for every developer.
+Sometimes, a development team may want to have a configuration variable individual for every developer.
 There's no better tool to achieve that than `.env` files.
-However, .NET applications does not include this configuration source by default.
+However, .NET applications do not include this configuration source by default.
 Gladly, that's easy to fix.
 Let's do just that!

 ##